ASU-Vibe-Coding-Centre/mcp-learning/06-integration-patterns/exercises/tutorial-1-claude-integration.md

 If using Inspector, try calling the `add` tool with `{"a": 5, "b": 3}`.
 You should get a result.

-## Step 2: Locate Claude Desktop Configuration
+## Step 2: Locate Cursor IDE Configuration

-Claude Desktop uses a JSON file to configure MCP servers.
+Cursor IDE uses a JSON file to configure MCP servers.

 **Find the configuration file location:**